j46-txt/CaFE/README.md

 ## About

 This project is one of the personal tools I built for myself.
-It’s wasn't meant to be general-purpose, just something that might also be useful to someone else.
+It wasn't meant to be general-purpose, just something that might also be useful to someone else.

 Feel free to fork it or submit a pull request!